Tag: innovation

 • To try something new or different from what most people do.

-• It means choosing an unusual or creative way, especially in business or innovation.
+• Choosing an unusual or creative way, especially in business or innovation.
 Doing things differently to others.

 • Their marketing strategy went off the beaten path and grabbed everyone’s attention.